HazyResearch/manifest/README.md

 ```

 # Local Huggingface Models
-To use a HuggingFace generative model, in `manifest/api` we have a Falsk application that hosts the models for you.
+To use a HuggingFace generative model, in `manifest/api` we have a Flask application that hosts the models for you.

 In a separate terminal or Tmux/Screen session, to load 6B parameters models, run
 ```bash